Integrating Strategies and Requirements across Federal Near Earth Observation Programs

 - Analysis of project data to facilitate the development of team recommendations.
 Documentation of analysis and results and recommendations

 - Performance of analytical and quality review for the development of the final report and recommendations of components for reuse including documentation of the options , components quality and recommendations

-- Documentation of the standardize schema and metadata used in maintaining project data and metadata as well as including the maintained and standardized project data and metadata provided by the working groups.
+- Documentation of the standardized schema and metadata used in maintaining project data and metadata.
+Also, include the maintained and standardized project data and metadata provided by the working groups.

-- Provide project support to the LRS requirements manager in identifying priority tools and information elements and process for model development and process integration.
-Document key information elements and tools and recommendations for reusable and useable components.
+- Provide project support to the LRS requirements manager in identifying priority tools.
+Also, identify information elements and process for model development and process integration.
+Furthermore, document key information elements and tools and recommendations for reusable and useable components.

-- Provide target conceptual, process and data architecture models and document target conceptual, process and data architecture based on identification of priority tools an information elements and processes.
+- Provide target conceptual, process and data architecture models.
+Also, provide document target conceptual, process and data architecture based on identification of priority tools an information elements and processes.